dart-lang/site-www/src/codelabs/null-safety.md

 ### Exercise: Definite assignment

-Dart's type system can track where variables are assigned and read, and can verify that non-nullable fields are given values before any code tries to read from them.
-This process is called [definite assignment](/null-safety/understanding-null-safety#definite-assignment-analysis).
+Dart's type system can track where variables are assigned and read, and can verify that non-nullable variables are given values before any code tries to read from them.
+This process is called
+[definite assignment](/null-safety/understanding-null-safety#definite-assignment-analysis).

 Try uncommenting the `if`-`else` statement in the code below, and